-Allissa V. Richardson is an assistant professor of journalism at the University of Southern California's Annenberg School.
-She researches how marginalized communities use mobile and social media to produce innovative forms of journalism — especially in times of crisis.
+Allissa V. Richardson is an associate professor of journalism at USC Annenberg.
+She researches how African Americans use mobile and social media to produce innovative forms of journalism — especially in times of crisis.

-Richardson is the author of Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism.
-The book explores the lives of 15 mobile journalist-activists who documented the Black Lives Matter movement using only their smartphones and Twitter, from 2013 to 2017.
+Richardson is the author of Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism (Oxford University Press, 2020).
+The book explores the lives of 15 mobile journalist-activists who have documented the Black Lives Matter movement using only their smartphones and Twitter.

-Richardson’s research is informed by her award-winning work as a journalism instructor.
-She is considered a pioneer in mobile journalism (MOJO), having launched the first smartphone-only college newsroom in 2010.
-The MOJO Lab, based on the campus of Morgan State University in Baltimore, expanded globally in 2011 to include classes for allied nonprofit organizations in Morocco and South Africa.
+Richardson’s research is informed by her award-winning work as a journalism innovator.
+She is considered a pioneer in mobile journalism (MOJO), having launched the world’s first smartphone-only college newsrooms in 2010, in the U.S., Morocco and South Africa.

-Richardson’s research has been published in Journal of Communication, Journalism Studies, Convergence, The Black Scholar and many other venues.
+Richardson’s research has been published in Convergence, Journal of Communication, Digital Journalism, Journalism Studies and The Black Scholar.
 Richardson serves on the editorial boards of Digital Journalism and the International Journal of Communication.
-She is an affiliated researcher with New York University’s Center for Critical Race and Digital Studies (CR + DS).
+She is an affiliated researcher with New York University’s Center for Critical Race and Digital Studies (CR + DS) as well.

 Richardson holds a PhD in journalism studies from the University of Maryland College Park; a master’s degree in magazine publishing from Northwestern University’s Medill School; and a bachelor of science in biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.